prabinpebam/fancyboot/README.md

 [Fancyboot](https://github.com/prabinpebam/fancyboot.git)
 =================

-Fancyboot is a simple yet powerful customization tool for Bootstrap with just the right amount of control and without all the unnecessary complexity.
+Fancyboot is a simple yet powerful customization tool for Bootstrap with just the right amount of control and without all the unnecessary complexities.
 Give it a try at http://fancyboot.designspebam.com